 After many years of the simple boat life, it feels a little strange to own lots of stuff, have a mortgage, and to be learning about lawn care.

 We are currently living in Yuma, AZ.
 I left my position as Professor of Computer Information Systems at Arizona Western College for a position as Assistant Clinical Professor of International Business and Marketing with Northern Arizona University - Yuma Campus.
 I left AWC with great respect for the campus and look forward to the greater academic growth and the opportunity to focus on my strengths that NAU provides.
-I begin te Fall of 2012 with a promotion to the rank of Associate Faculty.
+I began the Fall of 2012 with a promotion to the rank of Associate Faculty.

 We moved to Yuma as Arizona Western College was the first place to offer me a position after I earned my Ph.D.
 We don't regret our Yuma move.
-We bought a house in October of 2008 in a very nice neighborhood that is close enough to campus for me to ride my bike.
-Four bedrooms, a pool, and an in-ground jacuzzi feel a bit over the top for the guy who used to think of the ocean as his pool.
+We bought a house in October of 2008 in a very nice neighborhood that is close enough to campus for me to ride my bike or walk.
+Four bedrooms, a pool, and an in-ground Jacuzzi feel a bit over the top for the guy who used to think of the ocean as his pool.
 I suppose we were doing our bit to show that we believe the American economy will recover.
 We got a great deal on the house price and mortgage rate.

 Living in the desert is novel for me.
 For the majority of my life I've lived in temperate climates close to the water.
 I've only visited snow.
 This is the first time in my life that I've gone years without seeing a mosquito or any other biting insect.
 Yuma has also provided my first experience with sustained environmental heat -- Yuma summer temperatures routinely exceed 120s but I've adapted and the heat is tolerable particularly when I'm on the water.
 A low humidity helps but you can't fight those numbers.
 On the other hand, the other three seasons are delightful and I manage to get my sailing fix with our small sailboat in the local reservoirs.